-Rev. Samuel McKinney’s legacy remembered by congregation at Seattle’s Mount Zion Baptist Church
+The Rev. Dr. Samuel B. McKinney’s legacy remembered by congregation at Seattle’s Mount Zion Baptist Church

 “History has always had its eyes on my father,” she said.

 Rhoda McKinney-Jones, another daughter, thanked church members for their love and support of her father, and asked for patience as the family makes funeral arrangements.
-She said faith leaders from around the U.S. and the world were calling late into Saturday evening to express condolences and inquire about services.
+She said faith leaders from around the United States and the world were calling late into Saturday evening to express condolences and inquire about services.

 “And they’re all coming,” she said.